 In this post, you learnt to install Java 8 on AWS cloud9 IDE.
-We also provided a set of command for Linux as well as Ubuntu server to install java8.
+We also provided a set of commands for Linux as well as a Ubuntu server to install java8.

 I hope this post was useful to you.
-In case of any issue please add in comment section .
+In case of any issues please add in the comment section.
 We would love to resolve your issue.

 If you liked my post, Please motivate me and help me get better by –